-Funeral potatoes are a traditional potato hot dish made of shredded or diced potatoes, cream of mushroom, celery, or chicken soup, sour cream, and buttered corn flake or potato chip topping.
-Cubed ham and vegetables such as frozen peas and broccoli florets are also regular additions for a heartier side dish.
+It’s made of shredded or diced potatoes, condensed soup such as cream of mushroom, celery, or chicken, sour cream, and crispy toppings.
+Cubed ham and vegetables such as frozen peas and broccoli florets are also common additions to this hearty side dish.

-The mixture is finished off in the oven and baked in a casserole until hot and bubbly, and the top is golden and crunchy.
+The mixture is finished in the oven and baked in a casserole until hot and bubbly and the top is golden and crunchy.

 - You’ll love the added flavor of french-fried onions in this recipe.

 - Use crushed Ritz for a buttery crunch!

 - You can’t go wrong with piling up more shredded cheese on top!